New students should read this information first to learn about our curriculum and class structure.

 Class Structure, Dates & Times

-It is important to note that a “session” of eight 35-minute classes is simply a means of defining a date range for scheduling purposes.
+It is important to note that a “session” of six 35-minute classes is simply a means of defining a date range for scheduling purposes.
 You may enroll in as many sessions as needed to obtain your goals.
-For some students, one session of eight classes is sufficient to accomplish those objectives.
+For some students, one session of six classes is sufficient to accomplish those objectives.
 Most students, however, need multiple sessions to become proficient swimmers.
 Of course you are not required to enroll in multiple sessions.
 You may enroll in one session at a time.

 We create each session’s classes with a blank slate of 35-minute class times.
 Enrollment is done on a “first come – first served” basis.